outerim/seussical-oak-hills-208/index.md

 This week is our final dress rehearsal week.
 We really need to have all the students in both casts every morning starting Tues.
 March 5th.
 Final dress with costumes is Friday March 8th.
 That dress is mandatory.
 Clover cast will be right after school.
 Truffula cast please return back to the school by 3 to start getting ready for your dress rehearsal.
 Please send non messy snacks with your students to eat in their down time.
 Please only water to drink.
 NO sodas!

 # Brag tags and DVD's
 We will be selling brag tag and dvd's again this year.
 Brag tag photos will be taken on Friday March 8th during their dress rehearsals while they are in costume and make up.
 Brag tags are $5.00 and dvd's are $15.00.
-There will be order forms every night of the perfomannces.
+There will be order forms every night of the performances.

 # Hallway help signup genius
 Parents- we have created a signup genius for hallway help during the shows run times.
 We need two parent volunteers for each group each night.
 There are 3 groups so we will need a total of 6 parents each night.
 If you are able please signup on a night your child is not performing so everyone has the opportunity to watch their child's performances.